borealbirds/WildTrax-dataHarmonization/README.md

 # WT-Integration
 **** The documentation is in progress.
-Feel free to add sections.
+Please feel free to add and edit text and sections.

-The purpose of this repository is to share scripts, lookup tables and templates that are needed for translating point count data into the WildTrax upload format.
+# Citation
+When referencing any information from this repository or using data that was processed using this protocol, please cite this document.
+Citation: Mélina Houle, Maggie MacPherson, Ana Raymundo, Teegan Dougherty.
+The Boreal Avian Modelling Project's WildTrax Inegration Instructions for Processing Avian Count Data.
+Version Number Scheme.

+IMPORTANT NOTE: If any authors are asked to give additional assistance, they should be invited to be listed co-authors on the product.

+# Version Number Scheme

+# Directory Structure

 The Directory folder of the working directory is presented below.
 Sub-folder "project" and "out" aren't shared because they are often too large.

-# Directory Structure
 <pre>
 ./                                      Sample files for configuring and running scripts